gtoretti/STOOM/README.md

 Instructions for building and running on Linux (java-8-openjdk-amd64):

 1.Edit backend/test-configuration.env with your database params and google Geocoder key.
+(MariaDB preferred)

 2.Execute following commands: